Nomination information for CUTA Corporate Leadership and CUTA Individual Leadership Awards

 All applications are evaluated according to the following criteria:

-- Relevance to Transit Vision 2040 (PDF) strategic themes and how the program or individual achievements were compliant with CUTA’s Transit Vision 2040
+- Relevance to Transit Vision 2040 (PDF) strategic themes and how the program or individual achievements align with CUTA’s Transit Vision 2040

 - Demonstration of exceptional achievement in a program or an individual contribution, the innovative techniques used, and how the achievement exceeded the call of duty